This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 A good measure of flexibility is necessary to work and live in the city.
-Life in Cambodia is much different from most teachers’s home countries, and things are not always done the way people are used to.
-Teachers need to remember “This is Cambodia” and adjust their expectations accordingly.
+Life in Cambodia is much different from life in most teachers’ home countries, and things are not always done the way people are used to.
+Teachers need to remember “this is Cambodia” and adjust their expectations accordingly.

 What about teaching in other counties in Asia?

 Stevo and I have also taught in China and are happy to connect you with recruiters we have personally worked with to find jobs there.
-Send Jen an email at Jen@twocantravel.com.
+Send Jen an email at Jen (at) twocantravel (dot) com.